 Cost – Two Buckets Are Better Than One

-Self Insured Plans will consist of two types of cost- fixed and variable.
+Self Insurance will consist of two types of cost- fixed and variable.
 These cost should be looked at as “buckets”.
 In the first bucket, it consist of fixed cost that would be incurred regardless of what plan the Employer selected.
 These cost are fixed and the Employer will incur these regardless of how many medical claims occur throughout the year.

 Fixed Cost include administrative fees, stop – loss premiums, and any other per employee fees.
 Stop – loss premiums is a “re-insurance” that the Employer pays for which will cover any medical claims that exceed the planned “claim pool”.